lcheruku/lalith-cheruku/Receipt Processor Challenge/CHALLENGE.md

 Not needed

-### 5. Which REST client do I need to use?
+### 5. Which REST client and IDE do I need to use?

-There are many REST clients you'll come across in your Software Development journey.
+There are many REST clients and IDEs you'll come across in your Software Development journey.
 For this problem, there is no specific reason choose a particular REST client unless you wanna say you are familiar with it.
-I choose **POSTMAN** because I'm more familiar with its interface.
+I choose **POSTMAN** and **Eclipse** because I'm more familiar with there interfaces.

 ## What are the different edge cases I came across?